jamesjpak/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic HTML as the base structure and organization of all the contents on the page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The first big difference between display: block; and display: inline-block; is that display: block applies a default width of 100% while the widths of elements using display: inline-block; is contingent on the width of the content.
+When you apply display: block on multiple elements intended to be next to each other, you must adjust their widths to fit on the same plane otherwise there will be overlap.
+The second big difference between display: block; and display: inline-block; is that inline-blocks are not affected by Box model.
+Inline-block cannot auto left and right margins, but must use text-align: center.

 3. What are the 4 areas of the box model?

+Content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Main axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because of its branching ability which allows multiple developers to edit sections of the same piece of code without confusion or overlap.
+Furthermore this allows developers to store and access old and current versions of a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.